jlazovskis/TriDy-tools/README.md

 4. **collect-results.py**: Collects results created by running TriDy, and exports them in a dataframe.

-### Parameters

 The available parameters are given below, and are located in the `parameters.pkl` dataframe.
-Since there are so many, we split them up, first listing the graph-theoretic / topological parameters.
+Since there are so many, we split them up by type.

+### Graph-theoretic parameters

 | Name | Short name | Description |
 | --- | --- | --- |